 At the outset of your tenancy, we will ask you to complete a standing order mandate to give to your bank / building society.
 This will become active from month two of your tenancy.

 Your responsibilities will be clearly set out in the tenancy agreement we will issue you when your tenancy begins.
-We would strongly advise that you read through this document thoroughly before signing and ask a member of our team should you have any questions.
+We would strongly advise that you read through this document thoroughly before signing, and ask a member of our team should you have any questions.

-You will be issued with an ‘Assured Short-hold Tenancy Agreement’ as introduced under the Housing Act as amended in 1996.
-This is a legally binding document between you and the landlord stating the address of the property, rent payable, length of the tenancy and outlining your rights and responsibilities.
-The tenancy will initially be offered for a period of six months, however subject to all things being in order during this initial period, the tenancy can be extended.
+You will be issued with an Assured Short-hold Tenancy Agreement (AST) as introduced under the Housing Act as amended in 1996.
+This is a legally binding document between you and the landlord stating the address of the property, the monthly rent payable, the length of the tenancy and outlining your rights and responsibilities.
+The tenancy will initially be offered for a fixed period of six months, however subject to all things being in order during this initial period, the tenancy can be extended on a rolling basis.

-Once we have completed the final inspection, provided there is no damage or missing items and we have received proof that all utility bills have been settled, we will arrange to have your deposit returned as soon as possible.
+Once we have completed the final inspection, provided there is no damage or missing items and we have received proof that all utility bills have been settled, we will arrange with DPS to have your deposit returned as soon as possible.